 The topic will be, "Contemporary Jewish Wit and Humor."
 This topic should provide fertile opportunity for him to demonstrate his great talent.
 We can safely predict that the auditorium will be rocking from unrestrained laughter.

-Mr. Davidson had gained a na-tion-wide reputation by his ability to tell Jewish stories.
+Mr. Davidson had gained a nation-wide reputation by his ability to tell Jewish stories.
 He is a recognized authority on Jewish wit and humor and expects to finish a book on this subject'soon.
 Irving Davidson is deeply steeped in Jewish folk lore, having devoted much of his life to Jewish history.
-After graduating from the College of the City of New York and Fordham Law School, he spent five years as principal of the Religious School of the Park Avenue Synagogue, New York City.
+After graduating from the College of the City of New York and Ford-ham Law School, he spent five years as principal of the Religious School of the Park Avenue Synagogue, New York City.
 He also is a member of the Speakers' Bureau of both the Jewish Welfare Board and the United Synagogue of America.
 As a result of his fine treatment of Jewish historical oddities, he has become known as the "Jewish Ripley."
-He regards the fact that He regards the fact that the Jewish people possess a sense of humor as the greatest Jewish historical oddity of them all.
+He regards the fact that the Jewish people possess a sense of humor as the greatest Jewish historical oddity of them all.
 Mr. Sidney Wernick will be chairman of the performance, which will start at 8:45 P. M. Your only admission fee to a swell evening of entertainment is a swell standing in your membership dues (which means fully paid).
 IT'S A GIRL FOR GLADYS AND WHITEY!

-Just a few hours after Harold J. Potter was installed as a member of the Jewish Federation Board of Directors, Gladys did a little "installing" of her own and presented him with a bawling baby girl, born in the wee hours of Friday morning, January 5th, at the Maine Gen-eral Hospital.
+Just a few hours after Harold J. Potter was installed as a member of the Jewish Federation Board of Directors, Gladys did a little "installing" of her own and presented him with a bawling baby girl, born in the wee hours of Friday morning, January 5th, at the Maine General Hospital.
 We all wish them loads of joy.
+Attention, Guys!
+ENTER MEN'S CLUB SUPPER MONDAY, JANUARY 8 6:30 P. M. PLENTY TO EAT!
+SAME COOK!